Day at a Glance

 The processional, led by the grand marshal carrying the college banner, and directed by faculty marshals, will enter the commencement site from one or two directions, providing a colorful view of candidates and faculty in their full academic regalia.
 After arriving at your seat, please remain standing until the grand marshal signals you to sit.

 The ceremony typically will continue with a welcome and instructions from the dean of the college, followed by the recognition of outstanding candidates.
-SDSU President Elliot Hirshman or Provost Nancy Marlin will confer the degrees.
+SDSU President Elliot Hirshman will confer the degrees.
 Following closing remarks by the dean, the grand marshal will lead the recessional of graduates and dignitaries from the commencement site back to the assembly area.
 The commencement ceremony will last about two hours.

 Find out more about commencement assembly and processional.